-For example, an intruder using an SQL injection could use the command LOAD DATA LOCAL INFILE 'etc/passwd' INTO TABLE Users or SELECT load_file("/etc/passwd") to access the contents of a Linux password file.
+For example, an adversary using an SQL injection could use the command LOAD DATA LOCAL INFILE 'etc/passwd' INTO TABLE Users or SELECT load_file("/etc/passwd") to access the contents of a Linux password file.
 Disabling the ability of the DBMS software to read local files from a server will prevent such SQL injection from succeeding.
 This could be performed, for example, by disabling use of the LOAD DATA LOCAL INFILE command.

-Control: 1251; Revision: 0; Updated: Sep-12; Applicability: G, P, C, S, TS; Compliance: should; Authority: AA Agencies should disable the ability of DBMS software to read local files from a server.
+Control: 1251; Revision: 1; Updated: Sep-17; Applicability: UD, P, C, S, TS; Compliance: should; Authority: AA The ability of DBMS software to read local files from a server should be disabled.